agrc/metadata-asset-tracking-tool/metadata/recreation/parks_local.md

 ### How was the dataset created?

 UGRC created this dataset in collaboration with county government partners.
-County officials sent us a list of parks and public spaces to be included, and we digitized these places as polygons on top of [NAIP imagery](https://naip-usdaonline.hub.arcgis.com/).
+County officials sent us a list of parks and public spaces to be included, then we digitized these places as polygons on top of [NAIP imagery](https://naip-usdaonline.hub.arcgis.com/) and utilized higher resolution resources as they became available.
 This dataset is updated as counties submit new parks to be included or existing parks to be removed.

 ### How reliable and accurate is the dataset?